Vescent/RUBRIColor-Firmware-Upgrade/README.md

        The 3 files in the .zip file need to be placed in the folder described in the instructions.
 DO NOT RENAME THEM!

+## Configuration S1.114_LD1.25_QT2.71 Prototype for test purposes
+1. Adds No Temperature Control color modules to the list of acceptable module types
+2. Changes API commands for chosing and labeling Color Modules To set the module type: #RCOLORMODULE[channel] [49382] [# temp controls] [prefix + wavelength] To read the module type: #RCOLORMODULE? [channel]
+    ### Note: prefix is limited to 3 characters and no space between the prefix and wavelength
+              Number of temp controls is 0, 1, or 2
+              Example: Heterodyne SHG with a 525nm wavelength for channel 1 Use this command: #RCOLORMODULE 1 49382 2 SHG525

 ## Configuration S1.113_LD1.21_QT2.71 Prototype for test purposes
 1. Fixes some API issues with setting color module type and other factory available settings commands.